 On the BOM, you will notice there are a couple resistors that denote they are on the Control Panel.
 Go ahead and populate them as well.

 Next up are the Diodes.
 Diodes are polarized components, and must be installed with the proper orientation for them to function.
 When inserting them through the PCB, ensure that the black stripe on the diode matches the direction of the white stripe on the PCB’s silkscreen.
-Pay particular attention to the one labeled DZ1, it is a little different than the other diodes, and must be in its proper spot.
+Make sure to put the zener diodes (DZ1 and DZ2) in their proper places.

 2 Pin Header